 The best way to answer this interview question is to not give a definite answer about a certain period.

 Employing and training new employees is expensive.
 By bringing you in, the organization is investing significant time and money on you.
 They want to know if their time and money will pay off.

-You could respond with answers that demonstrates your enthusiasm for the position and the company.
+You could respond with answers that demonstrate your enthusiasm for the position and the company.

 “I don’t have any plans to move on.
 I’d like a job where I can have continuity and be part of a team”

 “I’ll like to stay as long as there are growth opportunities”.

 “I’ll prefer to stay long term, if possible.
 I like the flexible work hours you offer which would work well with my other commitments (children, spouse, parents etc.)”.

 Even if you want to work for 6 month based on personal reasons, keep that to yourself, never disclose.